-Products selection is an important way to improve energy efficiency in structures and interior designers specify products in nearly nine out of ten projects in both commercial and residential space.
-For example, the installation of ceiling fans improves the circulation of cool air during summer reducing the use of air conditioning.
+In the home, the installation of ceiling fans improves the circulation of cool air during summer reducing the use of air conditioning.
 In the winter, occupants can turn the fan blades in the opposite direction, which recirculates the warm air that has risen to the ceiling thereby decreasing home heating costs.
-The selection of interior doors, partitions and window coverings also contributes to energy efficiency.
+The selection of interior doors, partitions, and window coverings also contributes to energy efficiency.
 In a large, open space, the installation of a slider or barn door allows for isolating smaller spaces when desired, thus increasing energy efficiency.
 Before covering up windows, interior designers consider alternatives to retain natural light.

-For instance, using window film, which lets natural light through while blocking heat.
-Moreover, interior designers work with artificial lighting using LEDs, halogens and compact fluorescent light bulbs that save energy and last longer, motion sensors that turn lights on and off when certain spaces are in use, smart home devices, and dimming controls that extend the bulb life saving time, money, and resources.
-These are just a few of the design practices not always considered by other professionals, so including properly credentialed interior designers throughout the design, construction, and renovation processes is crucial.
+These are just a few of the design practices not always considered by other professionals, so it's crucial to adequately educate interior design students and to include properly credentialed interior designers throughout the design, construction, and renovation processes.

-Because of ASID's commitment to sustainable design and energy efficient homes and other spaces, we are proud to support H.R.
-6915.
+Due to ASID's commitment to sustainable design and energy efficient homes and other spaces, we are proud to support HR 4061.